mdsol/hale/README.md

 ### _embedded
 The reserved "_embedded" property is OPTIONAL

-It is an object whose property names are link relation types (as defined by [RFC5988]) and values are either a HALE Object or an array of HALE Objects.
+It is an object whose property names are link relation types (as defined by [RFC5988]) and values are either a Hale Object or an array of Hale Objects.

 Embedded Resources MAY be a full, partial, or inconsistent version of the representation served from the target URI.

 ## Class Objects
-A class object represents an arbitrary json document which MAY be referenced by other JSON keys inside a HALE document.
+A class object represents an arbitrary json document which MAY be referenced by other JSON keys inside a Hale document.
 A Class Objects reserves the properties _source and _target.

 ### Class References